with Gary Gorton

 If society progresses in the treatment of minority groups, can corporate cultures do the same?
 A model of how corporate cultures are determined and whether competition can push regressive ones out of the market.

 Bank Net Worth and Frustrated Monetary Policy

-A model in which the interest rate channel of monetary policy depends on the state of bank net worth.
-When banks are flush with equity, the interest rate channel is wide open; when banks have little equity, the channel closes.
+A model in which monetary transmission to bank loan rates depends on bank net worth.
+When banks are flush with equity, transmission is wide open; when banks have little equity, transmission closes.

 Dynamic model of collateral constraints with multiple equilibria.
 This means asset prices can be self-fulfilling.
 Price crashes, booms, and leverage cycles transpire purely from investor expectations.

 A model of portfolio choice with a punitive government guarantee.
 Risk-taking actually declines with net worth, unless the fund's failure is imminent, in which case risk increases dramatically.